 Adapted from the talk titled “LDS Women Are Incredible!” given in April 2011 general conference, this delightful booklet shares a powerful message for women from Elder Quentin L. Cook.

-Whether married or single, LDS women meet the challenges of today with strength and faith.
+Whether married or single, Latter-day Saint women meet the challenges of today with strength and faith.
 This inspiring booklet is the perfect gift for women of all ages.

 "Fathers are fundamental in the divine plan of happiness," writes Elder D. Todd Christofferson of the Quorum of the Twelve Apostles.
 "I want to raise a voice of encouragement for those who are striving to fill well that calling.
 I wish to focus on the good that men can do in the highest of masculine roles: husband and father."